alexthesilva/Distributed-Real-Time-Illumination-Control-System/README.md

 | Energy saved vs. always-on | **43 %** | measured over 8 h day/night cycle |

 Energy savings improved a further **7 %** with the distributed optimiser compared to independent PID control.

----

-## Future work
-- Port firmware to **RP2040-C SDK** for deterministic bare-metal scheduling.
-- Replace linear approximations with a photometric Kalman filter.
-- Integrate a **web dashboard** via a WiFi co-processor (ESP32-S3).

----

-## License
-All original source code in this repository is released under the **MIT License**.
-The course guide and any excerpts remain © their respective authors.